Dating Without Sex: Why It Usually Doesn’t Work

 And while I had great respect for Jesus and his teachings and parables, I had virtually none for the often mad ravings of the epistles.
 Here was Jesus, preaching hope and joy and inclusion; and there were his apostles, preaching doom and condemnation and terror.
 The apostles, at least the ones quoted in most of the epistles, didn't get it; they had no idea what the message Jesus was actually trying to convey was.

 Much of the Messiah's message fell on deaf ears and got twisted and reinterpreted to mean whatever best served the agendas of those who picked up his tale.
-I later learn that this very thing happened too to Siddhartha Gautama, the man who became known as "Buddha;" just like Jesus, his direct followers took his message and altered it dramatically, in many places directly contradicting what he himself had said.
+I later learned that this very thing happened too to Siddhartha Gautama, the man who became known as "Buddha;" just like Jesus, his direct followers took his message and altered it dramatically, in many places directly contradicting what he himself had said.

 Here was Jesus Christ, preaching warmth and generosity and inclusion and love; and there were his disciples, preaching coldness and horror and expulsion and everlasting damnation.
 Jesus had nothing to say on fornication; only the crazed, controlling writers of the epistles and the mad Book of Revelation had.